Kenny Golladay Player Prop Bets for NFL Week 18 - New York vs. Washington - NewsBreak

 Matchup vs. Washington

-- In his three matchups against the Football Team, Golladay's 33 receiving yards average is 3.5 less than his over/under for Sunday's game (36.5).
+- Golladay has averaged 33 receiving yards per game in his three career matchups against the Football Team, 4.5 fewer than his over/under for Sunday's game.

 - Golladay, in three matchups, did not have a touchdown catch.

-- This week Golladay will face the NFL's 29th-ranked pass defense (276.1 yards allowed per game).
+- The 276.1 yards per game the Football Team are giving up through the air makes them the NFL's 29th-ranked pass defense.

-- At 2.1 passing TDs allowed per game, the Football Team defense is ranked 32nd in the NFL.
+- With 33 passing TDs allowed this season, the Football Team defense is ranked 32nd in the NFL.

 Recent Performances

-- Golladay did not have a catch in last week's game against the Bears.
+- Golladay did not have a catch in last week's game versus the Bears.

-- Golladay's stat line in his last three games includes six grabs for 75 yards.
-He put up 25.0 yards per game, and was targeted 17 times.
+- Over his last three games, Golladay has caught six passes on 17 targets for 75 yards, averaging 25.0 yards per game.

 Golladay's New York Teammates